- Who We Are

 Should a family just hold off on referring to Early Supports and Services until your agency can resume home visits again?
 What is the harm in waiting?
 Our mantra has always been, “When in doubt, check it out”.
 If a family (or a physician) has a concern, the sooner we receive that referral, the better.
 We can provide a family with therapeutic and developmental strategies immediately.

 When will RMCC resume face-to-face visits with families?
 We will provide therapeutic supports via remote consultation for the foreseeable future, while our community adheres to directives from public health officials to help stop the spread of the coronavirus.
 Our primary concern is to protect the health and well-being of our clients, their families and our staff.
-While no formal decisions have been made, it is likely that our teleconsultations will continue through the summer.

 How do I refer children to Early Supports and Services during this pandemic?

 Referrals are made the same way they have always been made.
 Please call One Sky Community Services at #436-6111 and ask for Scott Hopper.
 He will take the family’s demographic information and assign them to either RMCC or Waypoint.
 An intake and an evaluation will be scheduled, and services will begin.
 As always, families can self-refer if they so choose.

 I have a few more questions.